Understanding your health

 • Teunis T, Lubberts B, Reilly BT, Ring D. A systematic review and pooled analysis of the prevalence of rotator cuff disease with increasing age.
 J Shoulder Elbow Surg.
 2014;23(12):1913-21.

-• Yamamoto A, Takagishi K, Osawa T, et al. Prevalence and risk factors of a rotator cuff tear in the general population.
+• Yamamoto A, Takagishi K, Osawa T, et al. Prevalence and risk factors of rotator cuff tears in the general population.
 J Shoulder Elbow Surg.
 2010;19(1):116-20.

-• Milgrom C, Schaffler M, Gilbert S, van Holsbeeck M. Rotator-cuff changes in asymptomatic adults.
-The effect of age, hand dominance and gender.
+• Milgrom C, Schaffler M, Gilbert S, van Holsbeeck M. Rotator cuff changes in asymptomatic adults.
+The effect of age, hand dominance, and gender.
 J Bone Joint Surg Br.
 1995;77(2):296-8.

 • Sher JS, Uribe JW, Posada A, Murphy BJ, Zlatkin MB.
 Abnormal findings on magnetic resonance images of asymptomatic shoulders.
 J Bone Joint Surg Am.
 1995;77(1):10-5.

 • Connor PM, Banks DM, Tyson AB, Coumas JS, D'Alessandro DF.
-Magnetic resonance imaging of the asymptomatic shoulder of overhead athletes: a 5-year follow-up study.
+Magnetic resonance imaging of the asymptomatic shoulder in overhead athletes: a 5-year follow-up study.
 Am J Sports Med.
 2003;31(5):724-7.

-• Ryösä A, Laimi K, Äärimaa V, Lehtimäki K, Kukkonen J, Saltychev M. Surgery or conservative treatment for rotator cuff tear: a meta-analysis.
+• Ryösä A, Laimi K, Äärimaa V, Lehtimäki K, Kukkonen J, Saltychev M. Surgery or conservative treatment for rotator cuff tears: a meta-analysis.
 Disabil Rehabil.
 2017;39(14):1357-63.

 • Galatz LM, Ball CM, Teefey SA, Middleton WD, Yamaguchi K. The outcome and repair integrity of completely arthroscopically repaired large and massive rotator cuff tears.
 J Bone Joint Surg Am.
 2004;86(2):219-24.